 Day Three Decluttering: My closet

-Day Four Decluttering: paper piles on kitchen counter
+Day Four Decluttering: Paper piles on kitchen counter

 Day Five Decluttering: Kids’ games